 Defining my core values: who am I?

 "Who am I?"
-You've probably heard this question before, but did you manage to answer it?
-For most of us, the answer will be "Yes, I know who I am", but when it comes to putting words together to describe ourselves, it becomes way more challenging.
+You have probably heard this question before, but did you manage to answer it?
+For most of us, the answer will be "Yes, I know who I am," but putting words together to describe ourselves becomes much more challenging.

-When trying to answer the question "who am I?", you might be thinking about different elements such as your goals, your choices, your values, your personality, and your story.
+When trying to answer the question "Who am I?" you might be thinking about different elements such as your goals, your choices, your values, your personality, and your story.
 Let's focus on your values for now.
 What values are important to you?
-To define core values, we could say that values are the moral principles and beliefs, or accepted standards, people consider important in their life.
-Your core values are the 6 to 10 values that are driving factors which steer you in life; they usually don't change over time, only their importance to you evolve.
+To define core values, we could say that values are the moral principles and beliefs, or accepted standards, people consider important in their lives.
+Your core values are the 6 to 10 values that are driving factors that steer you in life; they usually don't change over time; only their importance to you evolves.

-I've only been fired once in my life, and, honestly, I couldn't care less.
+I have only been fired once in my life, and honestly, I couldn't have been more happy!
 I was planning to quit 2 hours later.
 Can you guess why?
 I was working against my values.
 I was in charge of selling expensive and unreliable cosmetic products, and I just couldn't do it.
-It felt to me as I was lying to the customers and ripping them off.
+It felt to me as if I was lying to the customers and ripping them off.
 After three days and zero products sold, I couldn't take it anymore and started to have this attitude that got me fired before I had the chance to finish the day and quit.

-When working on your values, you soon realise that your best moments in life are when your core values are respected, and your worst moments are when your core values disrespected.
-When you're aware of your values, making decisions becomes easier.
-Once you know and respect your values, you'll recognise why your core values are important, and it becomes impossible to disrespect them.
+When working on your values, you soon realise that your best moments in life are when your core values are respected, and your worst moments are when your core values are disrespected.
+When you are aware of your values, making decisions becomes easier.
+Once you know and respect your values, you will recognise why your core values are important, and it becomes impossible to go against them.

 A self-awareness tool

-Working on your values will engage you in a self-awareness journey.
-To define your core values, you'll need to start thinking of your drivers and motivations in life; you'll need to gain awareness of what matters to you.
+Working on your values will embark you on a journey of self-awareness.
+To define your core values, you will need to start thinking about your drivers and motivations in life; you will need to gain awareness of what matters to you.

-By respecting your core values, you're living with more intention.
+Respecting your core values means living with more intention.
 Since your values act as a guide, you can stay true to yourself and reflect on your inner self in every situation.

 A decision-making tool

 Do you often struggle with decision-making?
 Good news!
-Once you've defined your values and as long as you respect them, making decisions becomes a straightforward activity.
-Because your values will guide you in decision-making, you'll no longer struggle with choices; you'll know exactly what is right for you and what isn’t.
+Once you have defined your values and as long as you respect them, making decisions becomes a straightforward activity.
+Because your values will guide you in decision-making, you will no longer struggle with choices; you will know exactly what is right for you and what isn’t.
 This amazing decision-making tool will assist you with daily decision-making as well as with difficult and important life decisions.

 A relationship and communication tool

-The law of attraction states "like attracts like", we often get along better with people sharing similar core values.
+The law of attraction states, "Like attracts like"; we often get along better with people sharing similar core values.
 If you start looking around you, there are big chances that the people you like and respect the most share some interests and beliefs.
-When you first meet someone, you'll like this new person better if you've shared values, you'll not appreciate this person if you don't share any core value with him or her.
-Colleagues, business partners, friends, lovers, all share similar core values to get along well with each other.
+When you first meet someone, you will like this new person better if you have shared values; you will not appreciate this person if you don't share any core values with him or her.
+Colleagues, business partners, friends, and lovers all share similar core values to get along well with each other.

 Step 1: ask yourself the right questions.

-You're now having an understanding of what your core values are and how they can assist you in life; it is time to list and classify your values.
+You now understand your core values and how they can assist you in life; it is time to list and classify your values.

 As an introduction, take a piece of paper and start answering the following questions.
 Note that there are no right or wrong answers, only yours; focus on what matters to you, not what others think or say.